marcoalopez/Python_course/notebooks/installing_Python.md

    and say yes to all.
 Conda will install the chosen libraries/packages and all the necessary dependencies.
 Once finished, you're done.

-8. Now you can start Jupyter lab by typing ``jupyter lab`` in the console and it will open the application in your default browser.
-We will see later how to work with Jupyter lab.
-The most important thing is that the application is running.
+8. Now you can start Jupyter Lab by typing ``jupyter lab`` in the console and it will open the application in your default browser.
+We will see later how to work with Jupyter Notebooks in Jupyter Lab.
+The most important thing is that the application runs.

-9. Once the above installation process is complete, we will follow the same procedure to start Jupyter Lab from scratch:
+9. Once the above installation process is complete, we will follow the same procedure to work with Jupyter notebooks during the course:
 	- Open the Anaconda Prompt (miniconda)
 	- activate the environment "course" using ``activate course``
 	- launch Jupyter lab using ``jupyter lab``

-We will learn how to use Jupyter Lab during the course.
+We will learn how to use Jupyter Lab properly during the course.

 > [!TIP]
-> **Using a dedicated Jupyter Notebook application**
+> **Using a dedicated application to work with Jupyter notebooks**
 >
-> If you prefer to use a dedicated application instead of opening jupyter notebooks in your default browser, there are several alternatives.
-Here we will mention two:
+> If you prefer to use a dedicated application instead of opening Jupyter notebooks in your default browser, there are several alternatives.
+Here we will mention two free alternatives:
 >
 > - **Visual Studio Code** (a.k.a. vscode):  https://code.visualstudio.com/
 >
 > This is a free code editor that can be used with a variety of programming languages including Python and supports Jupyter notebooks via extensions.
-As an advantage over Jupyter Lab, it has a variable browser by default.
-More detailed instructions on how to use jupyter notebooks in vscode can be found at the following link https://code.visualstudio.com/docs/datascience/jupyter-notebooks
+As an advantage over vanilla Jupyter Lab, it has a handy variable browser.
+More detailed instructions on how to use Jupyter notebooks in vscode at the following link https://code.visualstudio.com/docs/datascience/jupyter-notebooks
 >
 > - **JupyterLab desktop**: https://github.com/jupyterlab/jupyterlab-desktop/releases
 >
-> This is a cross-platform desktop application for JupyterLab.
+> This is a cross-platform desktop application for Jupyter Lab.
+It is exactly the same application that opens in the browser, but in an encapsulated application.
 You can find the user guide at the following link https://github.com/jupyterlab/jupyterlab-desktop/blob/master/user-guide.md

 ## Managing Python packages (install, remove, update, clean)